-By Jason Bradshaw, CCO, Volkswagen Group Australia
+By Jason Bradshaw, Chief Customer Officer, Volkswagen Group Australia

 The world of contact centres have evolved significantly since their original inception in the late 60s.
-At first they were called call centres and they were something left to big business but leap to 2018 and companies of all sizes operate a contact centre.
+At first, they were called call centres and they were something left to big business but leap to 2018 and companies of all sizes operate a contact centre.

 The journey from call centre to contact centre is one that many readers will have lived through.
 This transformation to bring all customer contact channels into one location has its merits, I’d say it is essential, however it is important that contact centres don’t become the dumping ground for unwanted tasks.
 Far too often contact centres get burdened with a mishmash of non-core tasks which lead to distraction.

-They can achieve this through a relentless focus on delivering across the three key pillars of customer experience: success, effort and connections.
+They can achieve this through a relentless focus on delivering across the three key pillars of customer experience: success, effort, and connections.